facilityregistry/fred-api/docs/api_specifications.rst

 - The property field code should consist only of letters and number and not any special characters, spaces or punctuation to allow them to represent a good xml element.
 The API does not specify whether to define properties using *camelCasing* or *lower_case*, however, we encourage the implementation to be consistent in their formating.
 - Each property field should be unique
 - Specific properties for attachments and images are not supported in this version.
 It is possible to use a text string to represent a file path but that is implementation specific
+- Properties should follow the camelCasing naming convention

 ..
 Note::